The General Information Catalog officially states:

 - Log on to the online portal or "My SAO", and complete the "Online Registration Form"

-- Download the Cover Sheet , and obtain the required signatures.
-The Study Abroad Office realizes that ISR applicants and/or supervising professors may have already left the country and obtaining ink signatures will not be possible.
+- Download the ISR Cover Sheet, and obtain the required signatures.
+Study Abroad realizes that ISR applicants and/or supervising professors may be out-of-country and obtaining ink signatures will not be possible.
 In this situation, applicants may email the cover sheet and one page proposal to their faculty member and graduate adviser.
 Email approvals from them are accepted.
 Please forward the documents and approvals to the ISR Coordinator at firstname.lastname@example.org.

 - Complete a one-page abstract/proposal.
 The proposal needs to address when, where, for how long, and for what purpose the student will be abroad.
 Students should email the application to email@example.com.
-(Students may also turn in the application at the International Office front desk, or mail the application to the Study Abroad Office physical address - [attention ISR Coordinator])
+(Students may also turn in the application at the International Office front desk, or mail the application to Study Abroad's physical address - [attention ISR Coordinator])

 4. Once final approval has been granted, and (if necessary) IOC Approval has been granted, an email notification will be sent to the students confirming the student's ISR application status.
 The student will then be directed to complete a series of pre-departure requirements online including forms, insurance, and registration.